 Click on any of the following toy recommendations to find out how that particular toy can help facilitate your babies language development and learning!

-I have written an entire post on play mats (or play gyms) where I go into details about the benefits of them from a language and learning perspective.
-I also discuss how to
+I have written an entire article on play mats (or play gyms) where I go into details about the benefits of them from a language and learning perspective.

 If you are interested in learning more about baby activity play mats, please read that article here.